I grew up in California, Texas, Arizona, and in Germany. For a number of years I wanted to

 A couple of years later I went into the Air Force as a meteorologist, and this marked a major turning point in my life.

-I was honor graduate in their weather training program and was hand-picked to work for
+I was honor graduate in their weather training program and was selected to work for

-the F-117A program at the Tonopah Test Range in Nevada.
+the F-117A program at a remote site in Nevada.

 As a forecaster, my briefings and forecasts were used mostly by the B-1B Lancer force at Dyess AFB